 The following guest post on patient safety in healthcare was submitted by Dixie Somers.

-Because so many changes occur in a woman’s body when she is pregnant, doctors, nurses and other health care workers must approach this patient with caution.
-If you are caring for a pregnant patient, you must be aware of all of the changes going on in her body and must be aware that typically safe procedures and medications may affect her differently that they would affect non-pregnant individuals.
+Because so many changes occur in a woman’s body when she is pregnant, doctors, nurses, and other health care workers must approach this patient with caution.
+If you are caring for a pregnant patient, you must be aware of all of the changes going on in her body and must be aware that typically safe procedures and medications may affect her differently than they would affect non-pregnant individuals.
 Although most pregnant patients are seen in dedicated OB clinics or are admitted to OB hospital floors, not all are, meaning that you may take care of a pregnant individual one day even if you have not received adequate or complete training in this specialty area.

 Be Careful with Medications